top of page

 What is "Biosensors"?

 Biosensors are defined as “analytical devices incorporating a biological material, a biologically derived material or a biomimic intimately associated with or integrated within a physicochemical transducer or transducing microsystem, which may be optical, electrochemical, thermometric, piezoelectric, magnetic or micromechanical” (Turner et al., 1987).
 The history of biosensors began with the invention of a glucose sensor by Professor Clark in 1956, which was constructed through the combination of a Clark type oxygen electrode and the legendary enzyme, glucose oxidase (GOx).
-The most characteristic and yet indispensable component in biosensors is the biologically derived or mimicked biosensing molecule i.e., enzymes, antibodies, aptamers, binding proteins, receptors, synthetic receptors, molecularly imprinted polymers, cells etc. Biosensors have been developed by applying existing biomolecules, newly discovered/created biomolecules or engineered existing biomolecules.
+The most characteristic and yet indispensable component in biosensors is the biologically derived or mimicked biosensing molecule i.e., enzymes, antibodies, aptamers, binding proteins, receptors, synthetic receptors, molecularly imprinted polymers, cells etc. Biosensors have been developed by applying existing biomolecules which have been used for the analyses and diagnosis, newly discovered biomolecules, and engineered and/or newly created biomolecules.
 Currently, the most advanced biosensors are the glucose sensors used for continuous glucose monitoring (CGM) systems.
 Our future goals are to construct biosensors which are operated continuously for real-time in vivo monitoring of target molecules and to combine these with sensor-augmented therapeutic devices to provide predicted target concentrations.

-Our research topics in biosensing technologies include the development of enzyme/microbial sensors for diagnostic use, as well as for environmental and food monitoring.
+Our group’s research topics in biosensing technologies include the development of enzyme/microbial sensors for diagnostic use, as well as for environmental and food monitoring.
 Most of these sensor systems employ novel enzymes that were engineered or isolated in our laboratory.
-These include direct-electron-transfer (DEDT) enzyme sensing systems employing protein-engineered enzymes and novel biosensing systems employing artificial ligands, such as molecularly imprinted polymers (MIPs) and DNA aptamers.
-We are using various sensor platforms, including screen-printed electrodes, gold electrodes, interdigitated electrodes, and gold micro-electrodes to construct innovative and practical electrochemical biosensing systems.
-We have also reported on the construction of a novel biofuel cell system employing engineered enzymes.
-The developed miniaturized biofuel cell uses direct electron transfer type glucose dehydrogenase in the anodic catalyst and could be used in combination with microsystems.
-Our representative research topics on biosensing technology is the development of electrochemical enzyme glucose sensors based on DET-type enzymes combined with chemical modification, nano-technology approaches, and cutting-edge transducers, including the innovative idea of “BioCapacitor”, which realizes a stand-alone, self-powered, and autonomous wireless glucose sensing system.
+These include direct-electron-transfer (DET) enzyme sensing systems employing protein-engineered enzymes and novel biosensing systems employing engineered antibodies, binding proteins, and artificial ligands, such as molecularly imprinted polymers (MIPs) and DNA aptamers.
+We are using various sensor platforms, including screen-printed electrodes, gold electrodes, interdigitated electrodes and gold micro-electrodes to construct innovative and practical electrochemical biosensing systems.
+Current most focused area is the development of in vivo continuous monitoring system, based on various modalities of bioelectrochemical sensors, employing our unique and superb engineered biosensing molecules.
+We also reported on the construction of a novel biofuel cell system employing engineered enzymes, a miniaturized biofuel cell that uses direct electron transfer type glucose dehydrogenase in the anodic catalyst and that could be used in combination with microsystems, designated as a “BioCapacitor”, which realizes a stand-alone, self-powered and autonomous wireless glucose sensing system.
+Current focus is the creation of bio- and environmental resorvable BioBatteries.

 OVERVIEW